Sharma-20/Assingment-NodeOps/README.md

 | Vote Casting | ~200,000 | Includes signature and proof verification |
 | Proposal Execution | ~100,000 | Includes action execution |

+Notes:
+- You can reproduce gas logs locally by running `npm run demo:gas` or enabling the gas reporter with `REPORT_GAS=1`.

 ### Gas Optimization Strategies

 1. **Batch Operations**: Multiple votes can be batched for efficiency